MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscgetproviderinfo32.md

 ### -param Info [out]

 A pointer to a buffer to receive the information class data for the requested LSP protocol entry.
-If this parameter is <b>NULL</b>, then <b>WSCGetProviderInfo32</b> returns failure and the size required for this buffer is returned in the <i>InfoSize</i> parameter.
+If this parameter is **NULL**, then **WSCGetProviderInfo32** returns failure and the size required for this buffer is returned in the <i>InfoSize</i> parameter.

 ### -param InfoSize [in, out]

 The size, in bytes, of the buffer pointed to by the <i>Info </i>parameter.
-If the Info parameter is <b>NULL</b>, then  <b>WSCGetProviderInfo32</b> returns failure and the <i>InfoSize</i> parameter will receive the size of the required buffer.
+If the Info parameter is **NULL**, then  **WSCGetProviderInfo32** returns failure and the <i>InfoSize</i> parameter will receive the size of the required buffer.

 ### -param Flags [in]

-The flags used to modify the behavior of the <b>WSCGetProviderInfo32</b> function call.
+The flags used to modify the behavior of the **WSCGetProviderInfo32** function call.

 ### -param lpErrno [out]